 About Our Partners

-Wisconsin’s Division of Vocational Rehabilitation (DVR) helps people with disabilities find or maintain employment.
+- Wisconsin’s Division of Vocational Rehabilitation (DVR) helps people with disabilities find or maintain employment.
 DVR is an important source of referrals to the FARM Program, as well as a recipient of referrals from AgrAbility.
 DVR determines the eligibility of farmers for state funding for assistive technology and other workplace adaptations.
-The FARM staff works with referred farmers to identify disability-related barriers to farm tasks, recommend assistive equipment or modifications, and develop a full report and collection of cost estimates for use by DVR.
+The FARM Program staff works with referred farmers to identify disability-related barriers to farm tasks, recommends assistive equipment or modifications, and develops a full report and collection of cost estimates for use by DVR.
 DVR makes final decisions about funding for equipment or modifications.

-The National Farm Medicine Center partners with FARM to exchange information about the medical side of a disability as it relates to the agricultural community.
-Farm Medicine Center staff offers guidance on outreach efforts and program services and participates in FARM’s Advisory Council.
+- The National Farm Medicine Center partners with the FARM Program to exchange information about the medical side of a disability as it relates to the agricultural community.
+Farm Medicine Center staff offers guidance on outreach efforts and program services and participates in the FARM Program’s Advisory Council.

-Rural Insurance Companies, part of the Wisconsin Farm Bureau, provide the FARM Program with advice and assistance with outreach.
-They publish articles about FARM and AgrAbility services in their promotional materials and facilitate the printing of the Plowing Ahead newsletter and brochures.Farmers who have been served by the FARM Program are powerful advocates for it.
-They host Neighbor-to-Neighbor meetings, offer their farms for training sites, and, through the Speakers’ Bureau, discuss their experiences with their peers.
+- Rural Insurance Companies, part of the Wisconsin Farm Bureau, provide the FARM Program with advice and assistance with outreach.
+They publish articles about the FARM Program and AgrAbility services in their promotional materials and support the program monetarily when able.

-The Easter Seals Wisconsin FARM program was awarded a grant in 2015 by the United States Department of Agriculture (USDA) National Institute of Food and Agriculture for a three-year project, Securing Beginning Farmers Through Succession Planning.
-The project addresses the need of Wisconsin farmers who do not have succession plans in place, estimated at 56% of farmers over the age of 55, to ensure the successful transition of farm operations to the next generation of beginning farmers.
-The FARM program will partner with the Wisconsin Farm Center Wisconsin Department of Agriculture, Trade and Consumer Protection, to provide succession planning for farmers and farm families.
-The farmers and farm families will be provided guidance, information and assistance throughout the succession planning process, which may include on-farm site visits, individual and family discussions, matching with potential beginning farmers when there is not a named successor, and assistance with retirement plans, tax and inheritance issues.
-This project will be promoted through AgrAbility of Wisconsin, an Easter Seals Wisconsin – UW-Extension partnership dedicated to helping farmers with a disability continue to farm.
+- The Easterseals Wisconsin FARM program was awarded a grant in 2015 by the United States Department of Agriculture (USDA) National Institute of Food and Agriculture for a three-year project, Securing Beginning Farmers Through Succession Planning.
+The project addressed the need of Wisconsin farmers without succession plans in place, estimated at 56% of farmers over the age of 55, to ensure the successful transition of farm operations to the next generation of beginning farmers.
+The FARM Program partnered with the Wisconsin Farm Center Wisconsin Department of Agriculture, Trade and Consumer Protection, to provide succession planning for farmers and farm families in which they were provided guidance, information, and assistance throughout the succession planning process.
+The program included on-farm site visits, individual and family discussions, matching with potential beginning farmers if a successor was not named, and assistance with retirement plans, tax, and inheritance issues.
+The project was promoted through AgrAbility of Wisconsin, an Easterseals Wisconsin – UW-Extension partnership dedicated to helping farmers with a disability continue to farm.